-10 Best Laptops for College Students in Apr 2024
+10 Best Laptops for College Students in Nov 2024

 If you believe the movies, higher education is principally about sex, drugs and rock’n’roll.
 However, with University and College fees continuing their upward climb, students have been taking their study increasingly seriously.
 This means having the right ‘tools for the job’ and that means the right laptop!
 However, what counts as education can vary wildly.
 From designing an electric motor in your room, presenting a slideshow in a lecture theatre, to collaborating as a team in collecting data the student’s laptop tool shed is a diverse and often confusing place.